Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "How’d it go?" she asked as they returned.

 "Eh.
 Yan hasn’t lost face.
-Might even *gain* face if he plays his cards right…" Julian sat down and helped himself to some of the campfire coffee.
+Might even *gain* face if he plays his cards right..."
+Julian sat down and helped himself to some of the campfire coffee.

 "What was Vemik’s big idea?"